-Share name Specifies the name under which the filesystem will appear to a Windows client, as displayed in its Network Neighborhood.
-Comment Specifies an arbitrary string to describe the file.
-Read-only Specifies that the client has access to the filesystem but cannot modify files or create new files.
-Allow guest users Specifies that users can gain access to the CIFS filesystem without authenticating.
-Uncheck this option to allow connections only to valid users.
-The CIFS protocol requires a password for authentication.
-If you are configured as an Active Directory client, then the authentication is distributed.
-See "Active Directory" on page 68.
-Always synchronize writes Ensures that activity on the client is suspended when a write occurs until all outstanding data has been safely stored onto stable storage.
+Ensures that write activity on the client is suspended when a write occurs until all outstanding data has been safely stored onto stable storage.
 If you do not check this box, data that is written by the client can be buffered on the server before it is written to disk.
-This allows the client to continue to do other work as the server continues to write the data to the disk.
+This allows the client to continue to do other writing as the server continues to write the data to the disk.
 This is the faster write option and is recommended.

+Allow symbolic linking outside of the

+share

-Allow symbolic linking outside of the share Specifies that symbolic links made by NFS users that point outside of the Samba share will be followed.
+Specifies that symbolic links made by NFS users that point outside of the Samba share will be followed.

 Caution: This feature is a performance/security tradeoff that is only interesting for sites running both CIFS and NFS from the same filesystem.
 Allowing linking could be a security risk if, for example, an NFS user created a symbolic link to /etc/passwd.
 However, unchecking the box will cause a decrease in performance.

-All hosts Allows connections from anywhere on a network.
-Local subnets Allows connections from the indicated subnet.
+All hosts Local subnets Allows connections from anywhere on a network.

+Allows connections from the indicated subnet.
 You can select one subnet in this field and you must choose it from the available interfaces as set in the Network Interfaces screen.

-Restrict to hosts Specifies the set of hosts that are permitted to access the CIFS filesystem.
+Restrict to hosts

+Specifies the set of hosts that are permitted to access the CIFS filesystem.
 You can specify the hosts by name or IP number; separate values by a space or tab.
-For example, you could restrict access to only the hosts on a Class C subnet by specifying something like the following: 150.203.5 To allow hosts of IP address 150.203.5. and myhost.mynet.edu.au, specify the following: 150.203.5. myhost.mynet.edu.au You can also specify hosts by network/subnet mask pairs and by netgroup names if the system supports netgroups.
+For example, you could restrict access to only the hosts on a Class C subnet by specifying something like the following:

+To allow hosts of IP address 150.203.5.\ and myhost.mynet.edu.au, specify the following:

+150.203.5. myhost.mynet.edu.au

+You can also specify hosts by network/subnet mask pairs and by netgroup names if the system supports netgroups.
 You can use the EXCEPT keyword to limit a wildcard list.

-For example, to allow all IP address in 150.203.. except one address (150.203.6.66), you would specify the following: 150.203.
-EXCEPT 150.203.6.66 hostA, hostB
+For example, to allow all IP address in 150.203.\.\ except one address (150.203.6.66), you would specify the following:

+150.203.
+EXCEPT 150.203.6.66